 There are endless possibilities for play with a purpose but choosing just the right entry step for your child is important.
 Too hard and it can have the opposite effect, too easy and they’re not going to move forwards up those 32 steps.

-How to provide a balanced meal when your child has sensory issues
+How to provide a balanced meal when your child has sensory food aversions

 At the end of the day, you cannot make your child eat what they don’t want to eat!
 I think that this is often a message that gets lost when parents are trying to get help for their child.
 I just want to say I understand.

 Depending on how restrictive their eating is, this may be very difficult to do without professional help.